AyseAyhan/Network-Security/docs/AyseAyhan_NetworkSecurityMkDocs.md

 **Compliance and Reporting:**

-MDM solutions often include reporting tools, assisting organizations in assessing device compliance with security policies.
+MDM solutions often include reporting tools and assisting organizations in assessing device compliance with security policies.
 This provides insights into potential risks and areas of improvement.